cosminadrianpopescu/ng-cabled/README.md

 export class ChildComponent extends ParentComponent implements OnInit {
     private _myProperty: string;
     ngOnInit() {
+        super.ngOnInit(); //problematic - see below
         this._myProperty = 'value';
     }
 }

 ```

 Notice how now the behaviour of the component is changed.
-The user of the
+The one who extends the
-`ParentComponents` needs to know to call in `ChildComponent`'s `ngOnInit` the
+`ParentComponent` needs to know to call `super.ngOnInit()` in `ChildComponent`'s `ngOnInit`.
-`super.ngOnInit()`.
-Of course, when we have to deal with big development
+Of course, when you have to deal with big development
 teams, such a mistake could slip in the code resulting in unexpecting
 behaviour.